 Generally I’ve found that the Roller Lash tends to clump my lashes together into segments.
 That’s not to say that I would call it a clumpy mascara, it just has a slightly more sparse finish.
 However, it really does create a curl like no other.
 Lash Sensational, on the other hand, is a little less dramatic in the curl department, but creates a beautifully fanned look with your lashes while still adding plenty of fullness.
 Maybe I’m biased, but I don’t even know if this one picture does it total justice (this is the mascara I’m wearing in the brow swatches below, if you want another to compare).

-The verdict.
 While both of these mascaras are great, Maybelline’s is a third of the price of Benefit’s, and I think I might even like the finished look better.
 When you also consider in the fact that mascara is something you should chuck after a few months, the choice here is kind of a no-brainer.

 Good brows are SO important to creating a finished face.
 Powders and pencils were my usual go-to brow definers of choice, until I got my hands on Benefit’s Gimme Brow ($24).
 This tiny power house is a one stop shop for creating natural, yet defined arches.
 It grooms hairs into place, fills in sparse areas, and generally creates a fuller, cleaner looking brow with just a few quick swipes.
 There was just nothing even remotely comparable in the drugstore until the L’Oreal Brow Stylist Plumper ($8.99) appeared.